 Are you wondering when China is opening its borders?
 You are not the only one.

-China took a very strict approach to dealing with COVID-19.
+China took a very strict approach to deal with COVID-19.
 If you want to get into the country, and you are not a Chinese citizen, you are going to have to wait until at least June 2022.

 Even if you are a Chinese citizen, you will have to wait in a “COVID” hotel for several weeks if you want to enter the country.